-The Core Engine features a Green Threads model.
-The semantic is as follows:
+The Core Engine features a Green Threads model that can interact with the C world using [SNI].
+The (green) thread policy is as follows:

 - preemptive for different priorities,

 - round-robin for same priorities,

 - "priority inheritance protocol" when priority inversion occurs.